 But, he's not so keen on saving all of his allowances, so he decides to adjust his goal to buy a tablet in nine months as opposed to six.
 Now, he needs to save $28 a month from his allowance, plus his birthday money, leaving him with $12 a month to spend.
 Helping your kids work about different savings scenarios can help them understand the effort that's required on their part so they can decide what they're comfortable with.

 The second part of the discussion involves saving money for emergencies.
-Twenty-three percent of Americans have no emergency savings, and while your kids might not have to worry about unexpected expenses now, that could change as they get older.
+Your kids might not have to worry about unexpected expenses now, but that could change as they get older.
 When their car breaks down or their cat gets sick and they have to rush it to the vet, you want them to have the cash to draw on so they don't have to turn to credit cards or ask you for a loan.

 Leveraging the Power of High Yield Savings Accounts